Durian is a unique tropical fruit.

 To be safe, avoid eating durian and drinking alcohol at the same time.

 Opening a durian's hard, spiky shell often requires gloves or mitts to protect your hands.
-This video shows how to open the fruit and remove and use the flesh inside.

-Summary: You can buy fresh or frozen durian and eat it directly or combined with other ingredients in recipes.
+SUMMARY You can buy fresh or frozen durian and eat it directly or combined with other ingredients in recipes.

 Your impression of the fruit depends on whether you smell the sweet-smelling or stinky compounds more strongly.